KelH83/makers_databases_solo_project/designrecipe.md

 ## 2. Infer the Table Name and Columns

-Put the different nouns in this table.
-Replace the example with your own nouns.

 | Record                | Properties          |
 | --------------------- | ------------------  |
 | Items                 | name, unit_price, qty